 There are a lot of kitchen gadgets on the market right now, some useful and some a little over the top.
-Two that definitely fall into the useful category are slow cookers and multi cookers.
+Two that fall into the useful category are slow cookers and multi-cookers.
 Both of these innovative machines are there to make cooking wholesome meals at home quick, easy and healthy, but what’s the difference?
 Let’s have a look at the slow cooker vs multi cooker debate…

-Slow Cooker Vs Multi Cooker: Which One Do You Need?
+Slow Cooker vs Multi-Cooker: Which One Do You Need?

 What Is A Slow Cooker?

 A slow cooker can be left unattended for long periods of time as the cooking process is done over such a low heat, which minimises any safety risks.
-Most models come standard with settings that will keep your food warm at a safe temperature and will even switch itself off automatically when it’s done.
+Most models come standard with settings that will keep your food warm at a safe temperature and switch itself off automatically when it’s done.
 They can also be used to warm up food and maintain it at a safe temperature, ideal for catering for a group of people.

 The ceramic bowl is fully removable and can be popped in the dishwasher safely or washed by hand in hot soapy water.
 The bowl should be fully dry before replacing it in the housing.
-The housing itself just needs a wipe down with a damp cloth, taking care not to get any of the electrical elements wet.
-So not only does using a slow cooker save you time during the actual cooking process it also saves on dishes and, let’s face it, who likes doing the dishes after a hard day’s work?
+The housing itself needs a wipe down with a damp cloth, taking care not to get any electrical elements wet.
+So not only does using a slow cooker save you time during the actual cooking process, it also saves on dishes and, let’s face it, who likes doing the dishes after a hard day’s work?

 - More affordable